aws-samples/aws-modernization-with-gremlin/content/_index.md

 - Deploy Cloud9 as an IDE for completing workshop exercises.
 - How DevOps patterns help to release features and functionality faster.
 - Best practices for implementing 2 pizza team pipelines.
-- Setup your account for Epsagon
+- Setup your account for Gremlin

 {{% notice warning %}}
 <p style='text-align: left;'>